Multinational Force in Lebanon: Subsequent confrontations and withdrawal

 The captured U.S. crewman, Lt.
-Bobby Goodman, was released January 3, 1984, after negotiations with Reverend Jesse Jackson.
+Bobby Goodman, was released on January 3, 1984, after negotiations with Reverend Jesse Jackson.
 At the same time, U.S. President Ronald Reagan was pressured for a troop withdrawal from Lebanon by Congress.
 These calls were increased after the Lebanese PM and his cabinet resigned February 5.
 Shiite and Druze militiamen began fighting outside Beirut on February 6 and threw the capital into chaos.
 Reagan ordered the 1,700 Marines to begin withdrawing on February 7.
 The following day, February 8, the USS New Jersey was again called upon to fire its main battery, this time against Syrian and Druze positions in the Bekaa Valley.
 During this Naval Gunfire Support (NGFS) mission, the "Big J" fired 288 rounds of its 16" projectiles.
 Thirty rounds hit a Syrian command post, killing the general commanding Syrian forces in Lebanon, and several of his senior officers.

-The Italians pulled out on February 20; the Marines followed on February 26.
+The British were the first to withdraw, evacuating their forces by air with American assistance on January 2 after having a parade at their compound headquarters during which the portrait of Queen Elizabeth II was removed.
+The Italians pulled out next on February 20; the Marines followed on February 26.
 However, a contingient of Marines from BLT 3/8, the ground combat element of the 24th Marine Amphibious Unit, remained in Beirut and provide the External Security Force at the U.S. Embassy until their withdrawal on July 31.
 The last French troops left on March 31.

 According to a 2019 study, the collapse of the Lebanese national army in February 1984 was the primary motivating factor behind the withdrawal of U.S. forces from Lebanon.

 Casualties

 United States

-The United States lost 265 servicemen in Lebanon, all but nine in hostile incidents, 241 were killed the in the barracks bombing.
+The United States lost 265 servicemen in Lebanon, all but nine in hostile incidents, 241 were killed in the barracks bombing.
 159 were wounded.